EOEPCA/keycloak-opa-plugin/README.md

 * Authentication of Keycloak against OPA
 * Encryption (HTTPS/ TLS)
-* Full configurability of policies via Keycloak Admin UI

 ### Possible future enhancements

 The following features are just ideas for now.
 They may be added if required:

 * Support for non-boolean OPA responses
+* Streamlining of input document tailoring
 * Further policy-specific tailoring of input document

 ### Caveats

 The Policy SPI of Keycloak is an internal SPI.
 This implies that the plugin may not work with future versions of Keycloak out of the box.

+The Theme SPI used to add a custom UI for OPA policies also depends on the Keycloak version.
+The current Admin UI extension only works with Keycloak 24.
+An update for Keycloak 25 is being prepared.

 ## Configuration